Skip to content

 This criterion is essential because your security software has to:

-2. Be updated.
-There is no use having antimalware products on your PC with outdated protocols and malware definitions.
+• Turn on automatic updates.
+There is no use having anti-malware products on your PC with outdated protocols and malware definitions.
 Threats always appear online, so a good antivirus should get updated continuously.

-4. Do automated security scans.
+• Consider using scheduled security scans.
 You need to be able to schedule the complete scans.
-However, your antimalware program should be able to run the scans even if you are not using your computer and do it automatically.
+However, your antivirus program should be able to run the scans even if you are not using your computer and do it automatically.

 Security software requires some computer resources and space.
 Developers work on minimizing this impact on PC performance.
 However, if your computer is not too powerful, you need to consider the following criteria: